Germany Charts Lockdown Exit With Virus under Control - UrduPoint

 Other elements of the wide-ranging restrictions will remain in effect, including a ban on gatherings of more than two people in public and on large public events.

-Regional leaders have made their own tweaks to the centrally-agreed rules, with Bavarian leader Markus Soeder arguing to retain tough restrictions while North Rhine-Westphalia premier Armin Laschet pushes to loosen even faster.
+Regional leaders have made their own tweaks to the centrally-agreed rules, with Bavarian leader Markus Soeder in favour of retaining tough restrictions but North Rhine-Westphalia premier Armin Laschet pushing to loosen them even faster.

 Polls show much of the public stands behind strict infection control, but business is pushing hard for a dependable roadmap for exiting lockdown.

-Some companies, like car giant Volkswagen, have already announced their own step-by-step plans for reactivating production in Germany in the coming weeks.
+Some companies, such as car giant Volkswagen, have already announced their own step-by-step plans for reactivating production in Germany in the coming weeks.

 Preparations to reopen factories included "a comprehensive catalogue of measures to protect workers' health", Volkswagen brand chief operating officer Ralf Brandstaetter said Wednesday.